-Referring to the diagram below, the ‘766 patent issued from a patent application filed on August 1, 1996 and claimed priority back to a patent application filed on in 1992.
-The ‘442 patent matured from a patent application filed in 2005 and claimed priority back to the patent application which matured into the ‘766 patent so that the ‘442 patent had a priority date of August 1, 1996.
+Referring to the diagram below, the ‘766 patent was issued from a patent application filed on August 1, 1996, and claimed priority back to a patent application filed in 1992.
+The ‘442 patent matured from a patent application filed in 2005 and claimed priority back to the patent application which matured into the ‘766 patent so the ‘442 patent had a priority date of August 1, 1996.

-Although Kennedy was unsuccessful in defending its patent during litigation, the technique to extend patent protection employed by Kennedy could have been successful if it was done in response to a restriction requirement.
+Although Kennedy was unsuccessful in defending their patent during litigation, the technique to extend patent protection employed by Kennedy could have been successful if it was done in response to a restriction requirement.

 Thus, another lesson from this case is that if you are taking a license under a patent, make sure the license covers future patents on the same subject matter that is being licensed.